-All the above information must be documented and appropriate verification forms or letters placed in the applicant or resident file.
+All the above information must be documented, and appropriate verification forms or letters placed in the applicant or tenant file.

-Each file will be documented to show that Lesley Plaza attempted to obtain third-party written documentation before relying on some less acceptable form of information.
+Each file will be documented to show that Lesley Towers, LLC attempted to obtain third-party written documentation before relying on some less acceptable form of information.

 Management staff will be the final judge of the credibility of any verification submitted by an applicant.
-If staff considers documentation to be doubtful, it will be reviewed by the Director of Management and Operations who will make a ruling about its credibility.
+If staff considers documentation to be doubtful, it will be reviewed by the Property Manager who will make a ruling about its credibility.
 Staff will continue to pursue credible documentation until it is obtained or the applicant is rejected for failing to provide required documentation.